Robo advisor vs. financial advisor: Which is the best fit for you?

 Which type of advisor makes sense for you?
 We put together a quick list of five reasons to choose either a robo advisor or financial advisor.

-So, wealth manager or financial advisor — what's your preference?
+So, robo or financial advisor — what's your preference?
 Just to recap, robo advisors provide automated portfolio management based on your simplified personal financial profile.
 Financial advisors provide customized portfolio management that extends to helping you map out goals with particular consideration for your in-depth personal financial profile.

 Ultimately, you should consider your specific needs, preferences, and whether you feel more comfortable behind the screen or in the company of a financial advisor.